Photos by Paul Baker, Stadium Journey

 While Harvard University is located in Cambridge, MA, the Bright-Landry Hockey Center is located across the Charles River, in the Allston section of Boston.
 Also located here are most of Harvard’s other athletic facilities.

 The recommended method of travel to Harvard is the subway, or “T”, as it is called locally.
 The Harvard Station MBTA stop is a 10-minute walk from the Bright-Landry Hockey Center.
 Several bus routes also stop at Harvard Station.
 The 66 and 86 busses stop directly in front of the athletic complex.
-For more information, fares, and schedules check out the MBTA website.
+For more information, fares and schedules check out the MBTA website.
+Parking is available throughout the athletic complex, but with only one way in and one way out, be prepared to take some time to leave after the game.

-The Bright Center features a concourse that completely circles the rink.
+The Bright Center features a concourse which completely circles the rink.
 Seating consists of individual plastic crimson seats throughout the seating bowl.
 The small size of the Bright Landry Hockey Center ensures great views throughout the facility.
-Standing room areas line most of the seating bowl and are popular spots from which to catch the action.
-While lines can get long at the concession stands and restrooms during intermission, they move quickly.
+Standing room areas line most of the seating bowl, and are popular spots from which to catch the action.
+While lines can get long at the concession stands and rest rooms during intermission, they move quickly.

 Harvard showcases its lengthy hockey history throughout the Bright-Landry Hockey Center.
-Floor-to-ceiling murals line the arena walls as you enter the rink.
-Award winners, Olympians, past arenas, coaches, and championship teams are all highlighted.
-On the far wall are photos of all men’s and women’s hockey teams to ever represent the school.
+Floor to ceiling murals line the arena walls as you enter the rink.
+Award winners, Olympians, past arenas, coaches and championship teams are all highlighted.
+On the far wall are photos of all men’s and women’s hockey team to ever represent the school.
 Banners honoring the school’s conference championships, tournament appearances, and national titles hang from the rafters.

 The fact that the first game ever played at the Bright-Landry Hockey Center featured the 1980 United States Olympic team is worth a final extra point.